chrisbjr/api-guard/README.md

 Various versions of api-guard:

 **Laravel 5.x**: `~2.*`
+* NOTE: Addtl steps for making it work on Laravel 5.2 was outlined by @muya on https://blog.muya.co.ke/api-guard-laravel-5-2/

 **Laravel 4.2.x**: [`~1.*`](https://github.com/chrisbjr/api-guard/tree/laravel4) (Recently updated version for Laravel 4.
 Please note that there are namespace changes here)